ScoopInstaller/.github/.github/CONTRIBUTING.md

 If you want to work on something that there is no GitHub issue for, follow these steps:

-1. Create a a new GitHub issue associated with the relevant repository and propose your change there.
+1. Create a new GitHub issue associated with the relevant repository and propose your change there.
 Be sure to include implementation details and the rationale for the proposed change.
     * We are very reluctant to accept random pull requests without a related issue created first.
-2. The issue will automatically have the <span class="gh-label status-darker">🚦 status: awaiting triage</span> label applied.
-Wait for a project maintainer to evaluate your issue and decide whether it's something that we will accept a pull request for.
+2. Wait for a project maintainer to evaluate your issue and decide whether it's something that we will accept a pull request for.
-3. Once the project maintainer has approved the issue and removed the <span class="gh-label status-darker">🚦 status: awaiting triage</span> label, you may start work on code as described in the "Contribution process" section above.
+3. Once the project maintainer has approved the issue, you may start work on code as described in the **Contribution process** section above.

-When in doubt, ask a question on [one of our community forums](/community/).
+When in doubt, ask a question in the Discussions tab of the relevant repository.